Research

 VSHC is gradually progressing it's research agenda in the areas of sexual and reproductive health (SRH) and non communicable diseases (NCD).

-Sheetal Naidu has been appointed as the research coordinator through funding from UNFPA and we have Jenny Naidu and Namrata Patel collecting and collating data for the NCD project and George and Warsha for the SRH project.
+Sheetal Naidu was appointed as the research coordinator through funding from UNFPA and Jenny Naidu and Namrata Patel also collected and collated data for the NCD project and George and Warsha for the SRH project.

-The NCD project has conducted a community based STEPs survey in line with the 2 national surveys conducted in 2002 and 2012.
-We have done some preliminary data analysis of our survey population and have made several interesting observations regarding modifiable life style risk factors.
+The NCD project conducted a community based STEPs survey in line with the 2 national surveys conducted in 2002 and 2012.
+We did some preliminary data analysis of our survey population and made several interesting observations regarding modifiable life style risk factors.
 These observations feed into the intervention strategies to reduce the risk of subsequent disease.

 We have trained and deployed several Community Health Workers (CHW).
-This cadre of health personnel are being re introduced into the health system.
+This cadre of health personnel were re-introduced into the health system.
 In many countries CHWs have a high attrition rate ie they work for a while and drop out.
-We are observing the progress of our CHW engagement, recording their effectiveness and identifying challenges in their deployment.
+We observed the progress of our CHW engagement, recorded their effectiveness and identified challenges in their deployment.

-The NCD team has been involved in reducing community life style risk factors such as smoking, lack of physical exercise, poor nutrition and abuse of alcohol and kava.
-The specific interventions have been group education sessions using a modified SNAP tool, healthy cooking demonstrations, promotion of home gardening and encouragement of exercise.
-The impact of these are being evaluated.
+The NCD team was involved in reducing community life style risk factors such as smoking, lack of physical exercise, poor nutrition and abuse of alcohol and kava.
+The specific interventions were group education sessions using a modified SNAP tool, healthy cooking demonstrations, promotion of home gardening and encouragement of exercise.
+The impact of these was then evaluated.

-The SRH team has several research projects underway relating to attitudes towards and usage of contraception and cancer screening behavior.
-There is also a project underway to review teen pregnancies in the community.
+The SRH team had several research projects relating to attitudes towards and usage of contraception and cancer screening behavior.
+There was also a project to review teen pregnancies in the community.